jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Apr 24 is: 375.0
+>The average increase in reported cases for the seven days ending on Apr 30 is: 368.0
 >
->The last time cases per day were this high was Apr 23 2023: 1 day prior.
+>The last time cases per day were this high was Apr 28 2023: 2 days prior.
 >
->The seven day average then was: 397 cases.
+>The seven day average then was: 378 cases.

 >
->The last time cases per day was lower than this was Mar 31 2022: 389 days prior.
+>The last time cases per day was lower than this was Apr 29 2023: 1 day prior.
 >
->The seven day average then was: 373 cases.
+>The seven day average then was: 368 cases.
 >
->Apr 24 marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Apr 29 2023.
+>
+>This was 1 days prior.
+The average was 368 cases per day.
+>
+>The 7 day average case rate on Apr 30 is an increase of 0.0 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Apr 24 is: 20
+>The average increase in hospitalizations per day for the seven days ending on Apr 30 is: 18
 >
->Apr 24 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Apr 30 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)